robdcal/todo-fullstack/README.md

 - ~~Improve styling / use Material UI~~
 - ~~Host app~~
 - Display "loading..." visuals while waiting for data from server/db
+- Improve visuals further (Material UI theme?)
+- Make it work for multiple individual users (not a shared todo list)
+- Move to a faster database, like Firebase Realtime (NoSQL)